YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/record.md

 - You want to define a data model that depends on value equality.
 - You want to define a type for which objects are immutable.

 Records in C# 9 provide a way to create immutable value types.
 The **record** keyword defines a record type like enums, structs, and classes.
 However, unlike these other types of constructs, record types are designed to be immutable by default.
-When you define a record type with properties and methods, the compiler will ensure those properties can never change after they are created.
+When you define a record type with properties and methods, the compiler will ensure **those properties can never change after they are created**.

 #### Value equality